andrewchungxam/2019BotAIHack/README.md

 }
 ```

-Change it to:  (We've transfered the SendActivityAsync, changed the name of the variable to match what is in this class, and end the dialog without passing on another object:
+Change it to:  (We've copied over the SendActivityAsync from the MainDialog, changed the name of the variables to match what is in this class, and end the dialog without passing on another object:
 ```
 private async Task<DialogTurnResult> FinalStepAsync(WaterfallStepContext stepContext, CancellationToken cancellationToken) {